Today the U.S. Supreme Court decided the case of Rosemond v. U.S.

 GOF Sues ATF to Produce Documents

-Gun Owners Foundation today filed suit in the U.S. District Court for D.C. to compel the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to produce thousands of documents related to Operation Fast & Furious.
+On June 6, 2012, Gun Owners Foundation filed suit in the U.S. District Court for D.C. to compel the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to produce thousands of documents related to Operation Fast & Furious.

 Depending upon the outcome of this case, Justice Department officials could spend time in jail.